 To conclude, many enterprise leaders think ABM is as simple as picking their best accounts and giving them extra marketing and sales attention.
 But this can lead to incorrect messaging, uncoordinated activities, and a result that doesn’t resonate with your customers.

-Here’s a partial list of questions you might want to ask internally to determine if you have the pieces for a winning Account-Based Marketing strategy:
+Here’s a partial list of questions you might want to ask internally to determine if you have the pieces for a winning enterprise Account-Based Marketing strategy:

 - Does your company have a Marketing Automation Platform synced with its CRM?